The white figure sees the hexagram 'growing'. The left one from midsummer to midwinter, the right one from midwinter to midsummer.

 This afternoon (Oct.19, 2002) at 1.30 I suddenly combined things, and at 3 o’clock I had made photos and put them on my website.
 I had cut strips of paper and a little bamboo stick acted as gnomon.
 In Ricci it says (shortened): "GUI: measuring tablet, 15 寸 (cun, inch) long, placed horizontally North-South, at noon the shadow of a gnomon of 8 尺 (chi, feet) high at the extreme south end fell on it.
 Tablet of jade or ivory, the top round, the bottom square, given by the emperor to the new princes as token of their power or to envoys as credential.
 Several measures of capacity".

 A measuring rod .. for measuring the capacity of containers with liquids or grain, the capacity of princes, the 'capacity' or seasons of the year.
-And in divination the capacity (or season or time) of the question.
+And in divination the capacity (season, time, best course of action now) of the question.

 One problem: the hexagram with all lines broken, 2, is not the moon of winter solstice, but the moon just before.
 Maybe winter solstice, and especially its celebration, is associated with the return of the light, with hexagram 24.
 There the judgment says: "the kings closed the frontiers at sun solstice".
 Hex.2, the bottom line, talks about hoarfrost, which comes usually many weeks before winter solstice.
 Of course on the gui, hex.2 is the exact moment of winter solstice.
 But the month of midwinter reaches from Dec.5 to Jan.5 (approximately), and includes the first lengthening of the days.
 So it is not at all illogical to take hex.24 for this month, and hex.2 for the preceding one, when the days only become darker.
 This might explain the one-moon shift of the hexagrams.